poweredbyniks/SQL-interview-questions/README.md

 Maintenance commands like DBCC DBREINDEX, DBCC DBREPAR etc, they are mainly used for maintenance tasks in SQL SERVER.

-Miscellaneous commands like DBCC ROWLOCK, DBCC TRACEO etc,	they are mainly used for enabling row-level locking or removing DLL from memory.
+Miscellaneous commands like DBCC ROWLOCK, DBCC TRACEO etc,they are mainly used for enabling row-level locking or removing DLL from memory.

-Status Commands like DBCC OPENTRAN, DBCC SHOWCONTIG etc ,	they are mainly used for checking status of the database.
+Status Commands like DBCC OPENTRAN, DBCC SHOWCONTIG etc ,they are mainly used for checking status of the database.

 Validation Commands like DBCC CHECKALLOC, DBCCCHECKCATALOG etc , they perform validation operations on database.